Ray supports Python 2 and Python 3 as well as MacOS and Linux. Windows support is planned for the future.

 pip install -U ray # also recommended: ray[debug]

-Here are links to the latest wheels (which are built off of master).
+Here are links to the latest wheels (which are built for each commit on the master branch).
 To install these wheels, run the following command:

 pip install -U [link to wheel]